 This is a non-traditional feasibility study design using a novel data source which we are collaborating with the informatics company Epidemicotm to apply to pharmacovigilance.
-The design is essentially a prospective descriptive observational study.
-Data will be collected prospectively from internet websites and forums where drug abuse or inappropriate use may be discussed and voluntarily posted on a public site.
-Retrospective data are not available from these sites for technical reasons and restrictions.
-Data will be collected on chatter concerning bupropion, as well as several other drugs that are known to have both higher (methylphenidate, alprazolam, and opioids buprenorphine and oxycodone) and lower or similar abuse potentials to bupropion (venlafaxine and amitriptyline).
+The design is essentially a retrospective descriptive observational study.
+Data will be collected retrospectively from internet websites and forums where drug abuse or inappropriate use may be discussed and voluntarily posted on a public site.
+Data will be collected on chatter concerning bupropion, as well as other drugs that are known to have lower or similar abuse potentials to bupropion (venlafaxine and amitriptyline).
+Summary statistics on numbers of posts, threads, and authors concerning drugs of known high abuse potential (oxycodone, buprenorphine, methylphenidate, and alprazolam) will also be reported to help contextualize the data.